djalbat/easy-layout/README.md

 # EasyUI-Layout

-Layout components that work with CSS flexbox.
+Layout elements that work with CSS flexbox.

 EasyUI-Layout gives you sizeable elements that can be resized using draggable splitters.